shabiel/personal-website/articles/floss-weekly.rst

   "X" or "Mr. X" because Mulder would seek his assistance by marking an "X" in masking tape on his apartment window.

-The second thread is the Object Oriented Extenstion Committee in the Mumps Development Committee (MDC).
+The second thread is the Object Oriented Extension Committee in the Mumps Development Committee (MDC).
 Many members of that committee were VA employees involved in the maintenance of VistA.
 The VA was making noise at that time about getting rid of VistA.
 The MDC members were galvanized by Rick Marshall, who